como-y-por-que-usar-clases-abstrastas-en-arduino

 }

 Perfect, now we can have different ‘Mp3PlayerUI_XXX’ adapted to different screens.
-One with a TFT driver, another with another, one for a monochrome LCD screen, etc. We could switch from one to another by simply changing a line in the ‘main’, and without using any #define!
+One with a TFT driver, another with a different one, one for a monochrome LCD screen, etc. We could change from one to another just by changing one line in the ‘main’, and without using a single #define!

 Would we have to create all possible combinations of audio objects with UI objects?
-Of course not.
+Absolutely not.
 This is where abstract classes come into play.

-Now is when things get really interesting.
+Now is where things get really interesting.
 We create an abstract class that we will call ‘IMP3Player’, for example.

 #pragma once